Shopify/quilt/packages/react-html/README.md

 **blockingScripts**
 Descriptors for any script tags you want to include in the HEAD of the document.
 These will block HTML parsing until they are evaluated, so use them carefully.

+**hideForInitialLoad**
+Sets the body contents to be hidden for the initial render.
+Use this when injecting stylesheets dynamically in development in order to prevent a flash of unstyled content.

 ### Serializers